 As can be seen from the shared services map, the largest financial benefits have been seen in this area.
 Sharing environment, waste and transport services is most popular (areas at the forefront of alternative service delivery, where such arrangements have been in place for many years), followed by sharing of customer-facing and back

 Again, this is probably most popular with small districts who can achieve cost savings through economies of scale.
 The downsides are similar to those of joint management teams – lack of control over policy and changes in political alignment.
 There are some collaborations that run across whole counties and these may also face issues around different terms and conditions for staff.

 Partnerships with the private sector

 As an alternative to completely outsourcing provision to the private sector [please see RMP’s paper ‘Externalisation of services’], a number of authorities have entered into one-off ventures with private sector companies.
-One of the advantages of such enterprises is that the public sector can benefit from private sector expertise, as well the use of commercial resources in service provision.
+One of the advantages of such enterprises is that the public sector can benefit from private sector expertise, as well as the use of commercial responses in service provision.